SirrorsMoore1975/SirrorsMoore1975/Documents/YOUCODECOULDKILL/README.md

 # Where did the errors came from
 - __Human Factor__ : a fault that the programmer did not comprehend, ignored, in ignorance of, or the faulty of the programmer part.

-- __Machine Factor__ : the language might be a legacy programming language, the scripts might have exceeded the original purposes or limits.
+- __Machine Factor__ : this errors came from the design of the language, it might be because it is a legacy programming language, the scripts might have exceeded the original purposes or has reached its limitation or has went far beyond than it was enticipated

 - __Netural Factor__ : a nuisance that neither caused by human, machine or known facts, but it is such a cause that, such as an Act of God, a situation that no reasonable person could have make any precaution to prevent it from happening or can predict it will happen.